-In 2022, the team of officers (excluding the Chairman of the Board of Directors) of Ebro Foods, S.A. covered by the Deferred Annual Bonus Scheme tied to the Group's 2019-2021 Business Plan were paid 187 thousand euros, before tax, corresponding to 2020, a figure representing up to 25% of the bonuses earned during the three-year scheme that had been provisioned in the 2020 financial statements.
+In 2023, the team of executives (excluding the Chairman of the Board of Directors) of Ebro Foods, S.A. covered by the Deferred Annual Bonus Scheme tied to the Group's 2019-2021 Business Plan were paid 334 thousand euros, before tax, corresponding to 2021 (last year of the Plan), a figure representing 50% of the bonuses earned during the three-year term of the scheme that had been provisioned in the 2021 financial statements.

-Meanwhile, in relation to the team of officers (excluding the Chairman of the Board of Directors) of Ebro Foods, S.A. covered by the Deferred Annual Bonus Scheme tied to the Group's 2022-2024 Business Plan, the 2022 financial statements recognise a provision of 178 thousand euros in respect of the provisional estimate of the amount corresponding to 2022 under the scheme, which represents up to 25% of the deferred bonus entitlement expected to be accrued during the three-year period.
-That sum will be paid in 2024, in keeping with the plan rules.
+Meanwhile, in relation to the team of officers (excluding the Chairman of the Board of Directors) of Ebro Foods, S.A. covered by the Deferred Annual Bonus Scheme tied to the Group's 2022-2024 Business Plan, the 2023 financial statements recognise a provision of 178 thousand euros in respect of the provisional estimate of the amount corresponding to 2023 under the scheme, which represents up to 25% of the deferred bonus entitlement expected to be accrued during the three-year period.
+That sum will be paid in 2025, in keeping with the plan rules.

 Note lastly for the record that Ebro Foods, S.A. has taken out director and officer liability insurance cover; those policies cover all of its subsidiaries up to an annual claims cap of 45 million euros.
-The policies cost 193 thousand euros in 2022 (192 thousand euros in 2021), are effective until April 30, 2023 and are currently in the process of being renewed.
+The policies cost 175 thousand euros in 2023 (193 thousand euros in 2022), are effective until April 30, 2024 and are currently in the process of being renewed.